-- A wide range of enrichment activities supplements the timetabled curriculum.
+- 6.1 A wide range of enrichment activities supplements the timetabled curriculum.
 Our pupils are encouraged to take part in an extensive range of art, drama, music, sport and other activities and clubs.
 Regular themed days and weeks are held.
-These may include Book Week, Maths Week, Science Week, Anti-Bullying Week or Art Week. - 6.2 Pupils are taken to places of interest on a regular basis.
+These may include World Book Day, Numeracy Day, British Science Week, Global Be Well Day etc. - 6.2 Pupils are taken to places of interest on a regular basis.
 Visits, including residential opportunities, are organised annually, which help to develop independence, teamwork and responsibility in a different environment to that in school.

-7.0 Other opportunities
+7 Other Opportunities

 - 7.1 Our school aims to provide an education for life.
 Other aspects of our curriculum which enable our pupils to gain the skills, knowledge and experience to be successful adults include:

-- The Careers and Higher Education;
+- Careers and Higher Education;

 - Leadership Training;

+- Inspiring Futures Programme

 - Pupil Councils;

 - Community Service;

 - Duke of Edinburgh;

-- CCF;

 - Expeditions and trips;

 - Fundraising Activities;

 - Various Societies and Activities; and

-Sport.
+- Sport.

-8.0 Responsibility
+8 Responsibility

-- 8.1 The person with responsibility for the overview and yearly evaluation of this policy is David Young, Principal.
-However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2 When evaluating the use and impact of this Curriculum Policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school; - Embeds aspiration, attributes and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.
+- 8.1 The person with responsibility for the overview and yearly evaluation of this policy is Karen Gracie Langrick Headteacher.
+However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school; - Embeds aspiration, attributes and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.

-Ownership and consultation Document sponsor (role) Director of Education Document author (name) Danuta Tomasz, ADE Consultation - May 2017 The following schools were consulted: Long Close School, Charterhouse Square School, Quinton House School, El Limonar Murcia, Cumnor Boys' School, Downsend Leatherhead Pre-Prep School, Oakleigh House School and El Limonar Villamartin.
-Education Team representative - John Coleman, ADE Updated - April 2018 James Carroll, ADE
+Ownership and consultation Document sponsor (role) Group Director of Education Document author (name) Karen Nicholson, ADE CHS review author Harriet Croydon CHS Hedteacher review Karen Gracie-Langrick (August 2021) Consultation - May 2017 Consultation with the following schools: Long Close School, Charterhouse Square School, Quinton House School, El Limonar Murcia, Cumnor Boys' School, Downsend Leatherhead Pre-Prep School, Oakleigh House School and El Limonar Villamartin.
+Education Team representative: John Coleman, ADE.
+Updated - April 2018 James Carroll, ADE Review - May 2021 Nicola Lambros DE